 Starting the Process: You Can't Fill a Position If There is None to Fill

 Before the process can even be started, there must be an authorized and vacant position available into which an applicant may be appointed or hired.
 In a county, the need for a deputy or an employee likely is first noted by a department head or one of the county's independently-elected officials.
-The actual authorization for the position, however, is made by ("with the consent of") the board of county commissioners.
-6 The commissioners also establish the salary and other compensation for each position.
+The actual authorization for the position, however, is made by ("with the consent of") the board of county commissioners (In charter counties, reference must be made to the charter to determine responsibilities and authority.)
+The commissioners also establish the salary and other compensation for each position.

 Before You Start, Have a Job Description

 Just as it wouldn't make sense to put two AAA batteries in a flashlight that requires two D batteries, it also would not make sense for an employer to hire someone into a position, if it didn't know what qualifications that position requires.
 The first step of the process of matching candidate qualifications to job requirements is the development of a realistic job description.